How do I check PC hardware specifications?

 • Check Hardware Details: These sections provide details about your computer’s hardware components, including the processor (CPU), memory (RAM), storage devices (HDD/SSD), and more.

-• Restart Computer: Finally, Your computer will restart, and you can continue using it as usual.
+• Restart Computer: Finally, your computer will restart, and you can continue using it as usual.

 Using Third-Party Software: